TRAUMA EDUCATION

 Trauma is an emotional response to a terrible event.

 Personal trauma involves an event or series of events, which are experienced by a person directly.
-These traumatic events can have lasting effects on the mind, body and behavior of the person.
-They can experience feelings of powerlessness, fear and mistrust.
-This can alter one’s fundamental view of the world.
-The event can become part of one’s identity.
+These traumatic events can have lasting effects on the mind body and behavior of the person.
+They can experience feelings of powerlessness, fear, and mistrust.
+This can alter one's fundamental view of the world.
+The event can become part of one's identity.

-Psychological trauma can impact memory, decision-making, and emotion regulation, where-as, physical trauma can impact heart rate, blood pressure, fight-or-flight responses related to aggression or emotional shutdown.
+The psychological effects of trauma can impact memory, decision-making, and emotion regulation; where as, physical trauma can impact heart rate, blood pressure, fight-or-flight responses related to aggression or emotional shutdown.
 Different parts of the brain react to the different stressors experienced by a person.
-Some experiences can result in clinical diagnoses for other disorders.
-For example children who have experienced personal trauma are frequently diagnosed with attention deficit disorder (ADHD) because they have difficulty focusing at school because of the trauma they experienced.
+Notably, there is often a spiritual impact that is not usually acknowledged within mainstream psychology.

 What is intergenerational trauma?